RaitaroH/DELL-Inspiron-Gaming-7567/README.md

 For emulation though you can try [rpcs3](https://rpcs3.net/).
 I did try it out with Persona 5 and it worked rather well.
 The CPU does get toasty as above though but the game is playable.
 Some sound problems at first but during the game it was fine.
 I did not try it out with the BIOS changes mentioned above.
 I will update this after I try it out.
 UPDATE: The temperature went from 80 to 65 while using the emulator to play Persona 5.
 That is quite the improvement.
 The game also runs like it did before.

+## After thermal paste (update)

-**UPDATE** In the meantime I have cleaned the laptop and applied some proper thermal paste.
+In the meantime I have cleaned the laptop and applied some proper thermal paste.
 TL;DR Much better temperatures around 80°C for hard stuff, 70°C stablized for some gaming.

 The temperature at idle is around 50ish, where as compiling pipeline object in rpcs3 (vulkan) gives something like the results you see bellow.
 Way better than before, now with HyperThreading on.